 spinning amethyst stalactite necklace

 This one-of-a-kind design features a glittering amethyst stalactite slice.
-I hand-cut and etched the flower mandala design on the brass bail.
+I hand-cut and etched a flower mandala design on the brass bail.
 The stalactite slice is riveted to the bail, which allows it to spin freely within the bail.
 The 12.5 inch long brass chain allows the pendant to rest perfectly upon the chest.
 This is an eye-catching necklace, is perfect for layering and can easily be dressed up or down.

 Stalactites are formed at the roof of a cave and begin with one drop of mineral-rich water.
 When the drop falls, it leaves behind the thinnest ring of calcite.
 Each subsequent drop that forms and falls deposits another ring.
 Over time, these rings build up to create a stunning column of minerals.
 Amethyst stalactite crystal slices are buds from columns of amethyst stalactite that took millions of years to develop deep within a cave of Mother Earth.
 Stalactite is associated with hidden inner growth, secret expansion of the higher self.